Artist Point Wedding Guide | 2026

 We offer four different packages, ranging from 5-hour coverage to multi-day experiences, so you can pick the one that best fits your wedding day vision.
 Whether you're planning a simple elopement or a micro wedding with a few loved ones, we have options to ensure your story is captured beautifully.

-Choosing the right Elopement Package for your Artist Point Elopement
+Choosing the right Elopement Package for your Artist Point Wedding

 For elopements, any of our packages work—it just depends on how much of your day you want documented.
 If you’re dreaming of a short hike, an intimate vow exchange, and stunning portraits, our 5-hour package could be perfect.